Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

   not just that matches and fire are frequently mentioned together
 - *Counterfactual thinking*: We can reason about what would happen if things were different ("If I hadn't lit the match, the fire wouldn't have started")
-- *Transfer and generalization*: We can apply knowledge from one domain to another because we understand underlying principles, not just surface patterns
+- *Transfer and generalisation*: We can apply knowledge from one domain to another because we understand underlying principles, not just surface patterns
 - *Revision based on understanding*: We can change our beliefs when we understand why previous beliefs were wrong